thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 This means the `/usr/local/bin` directory has priority over all later searched directories.

 Since Homebrew installs new commands to the `/usr/local/bin` directory, Homebrew-installed commands will be preferred over the pre-installed ones.
-In upcoming sections, you'll use Homebrew to install additional commands that override the pre-installed commands that come with Mac OS X.
+In upcoming sections, you'll use Homebrew to install additional commands that override the pre-installed commands that come with macOS.

 ## Install and Configure Git